moby/moby/docs/reference/api/docker_remote_api_v1.25.md

         - **Window** – Windows is the time window used to evaluate the restart policy (default value is 0, which is unbounded).
     - **Placement** – An array of constraints.
+    - **ForceUpdate**: A counter that triggers an update even if no relevant parameters have been changed.
 - **Mode** – Scheduling mode for the service (`replicated` or `global`, defaults to `replicated`).
 - **UpdateConfig** – Specification for the update strategy of the service.
     - **Parallelism** – Maximum number of tasks to be updated in one iteration (0 means unlimited